khanyezi/Business-plan/Khanyezi.md

 * Fractional ownership
 * Frictionless transaction: the governing system of token transfers is based on smart contracts and can be automated.
 This will allow for real time execution and low transaction fees.
 * Transparency in the value chain: Blockchain as technology brings transparency and immutability to all records.
-* Greater access: opens access to smaller and large investors.
+* Greater access: opens access to smaller and large investors,and all currencies.

 #### Repayment structure

 1. Student pays fiat into our bank account using unique reference #
-2. Reference number and Amount paid is recorded by Oracle - a nodejs service  using request library to fetch deposit info (from Banking API?)
+2. Reference number and Amount paid is recorded by Oracle - a nodejs service  using request library to fetch deposit info
-3. Oracle uses an API to get latest ZAR/ETH price (do we need this?)
+3. Oracle uses an API to get latest ZAR/ETH price
 4. Parsed data is submitted as a transaction and sent to smart contract
 5. Smart contract processes